top of page

 Samuel

-The Pirate King's lieutenant.
+The Pirate King's loyal lieutenant.

 Pirate King